Sudeten Germans: Treaty of Saint-Germain-en-Laye

 The end of the war in 1918 brought about the partition of the multiethnic Austria-Hungary into its historical components, one of them, the Bohemian Kingdom, forming the west of the newly created Czechoslovakia.
 Czech politicians insisted on the traditional boundaries of the Bohemian Crown according to the principle of uti possidetis juris.
 The new Czech state would thus have defensible mountain boundaries with Germany, but the highly industrialised settlement areas of three million Germans would now be separated from Austria and come under Czech control.

 The Austrian head of government, Ernst Seidler von Feuchtenegg, wanted to divide Bohemia by setting up administrative counties (Verwaltungskreise), which would be based on the nationalities of the population.
 On 26 September 1918, his successor, Max Hussarek von Heinlein, offered the Czechs wide-ranging autonomy within Imperial and Royal Austria.
-However, because exiled Czechs had already achieved the entrance of the United States in the war as an associate power of the Triple Entente.
 Also, Austria was no longer considered to be a major power by the victors of the war.